FindMySchool LogoFindMySchool

 The school's founding principle remains visible: choice.
 Students select from extensive options at every stage, creating genuinely personalised educational journeys.
 This freedom carries responsibility, and the school demands maturity from its students.
 It works brilliantly for those who thrive on autonomy; it requires adjustment for those accustomed to more structured guidance.

-In 2024, Millfield achieved 47% of GCSE entries at grades 9-7, placing it in the top 10% of schools for GCSE outcomes (FindMySchool ranking: 453rd in England, 1st locally in the Street area).
-Whilst this sits slightly below the England average of 54%, the context matters significantly.
+In the 2025 dataset, Millfield achieved 40% of GCSE entries at grades 9-7 and ranks 737th out of 3,895 in England for GCSE academic outcomes (FindMySchool ranking), while remaining 1st locally in the Street area for secondary outcomes.
+The context matters significantly.
 Millfield's intake spans a far wider ability range than many independent schools, deliberately including students with learning differences.
 A significant proportion pursue specialist pathways, music performance grades rather than traditional academics, competitive sport rather than classroom subjects, or combined academic and technical qualifications.

 For students following the traditional academic route, the results are stronger.
 The proportion achieving top grades in traditional subjects, mathematics, English, sciences, languages, reflects competitive performance.
 The school offers a broad range of GCSE subjects, far exceeding most schools, allowing students to specialise early in areas of genuine interest.